-The Company applies the general approach in calculating ECLs on its intercompany loans and its investment in subsidiaries.
+The Company applies the general approach in calculating ECLs on its intercompany loans.
 Where the recoverable amount of the investment in subsidiaries is less than the carrying amount, an impairment loss is recognised.
 As there was an indicator of a significant increase in credit risk as a result of negative cash flows and net liabilities in certain subsidiary undertakings, the Company has provided for impairment losses.